 - Integrating a new dog into a home

 Absolutely.
-You’ll see clear changes on the very first day.
+You’ll see changes on the very first day.
 Moving forward, you simply incorporate the timing and techniques that I’ll demonstrate.

 I prefer working with dogs that are at least 3 months old.
 I can’t do much with certain puppies who cannot focus and pay any attention to even the simplest of commands.